An Introduction to tseffects: Dynamic Inferences from Time Series (with Interactions)

 Source:vignettes/tseffects-vignette.Rmd

-solves both problems.
-To show how, we first
+a change in an independent variable.
+To show how, we first re-introduce

-re-introduce the ADL and GECM models and define typical effects
+the ADL and GECM models and define typical effects calculated from these

-calcualted from these models.
-We then apply those effects to each of the
+models.
+We then apply those effects to each of the unique problems

 The ADL/GECM model